MapsPeople/docs/src/android/v3/live-data/index.md

     </mi-tab-panel>
 </mi-tabs>

-Note that since there is no guarantee of what Live Data you receive first and Locations can have multiple Live Data updates on different domains.
-It can be advised to check the lastModifiedTimeStamp of each live data update to choose what you want to render.
+Note that since there is no guarantee of which Live Data you receive first, and Locations can have multiple Live Data updates on different domains, we recommend checking the `lastModifiedTimeStamp` of each Live Data update to select which one to render.

 ## Handling Live Data Events